 If students apply without test scores, can they still apply and be considered for scholarships?

 Students can still apply for scholarships without test scores.
-However, merit-based scholarships will require test scores.
-If a test-optional applicant takes the ACT or SAT and becomes scholarship eligible after the point of admission and prior to February 1, they should contact the Admissions Office at email@example.com and send their official test scores.
+However, merit-based scholarships may consider test scores.
+If a test-optional applicant takes the ACT or SAT and becomes scholarship eligible after the point of admission and prior to February 1, they should contact the Admissions Office at firstname.lastname@example.org and send their official test scores.

-Are there instances where test scores are needed?
+Are there instances where test scores are considered?

-Yes.
-Even though test scores are not required for admission, there are instances where test scores are required for admission to programs, pre-requisites, scholarships, etc. Below are some instances requiring test scores:
+Even though test scores are not required for admission to the university, there are instances where test scores are considered for admission to programs, pre-requisites, scholarships, etc.

 - Consideration for most merit-based scholarships.